Last updated: October 30, 2025

 But having a model alone isn't enough.
 You also need a way to generate logs that already conform to it.
 That's where application instrumentation comes in.

-Bringing your application Logs into OpenTelemetry
+Bringing your application logs into OpenTelemetry

 Unlike traces and metrics, where OpenTelemetry introduces its own API that you must call directly, logging follows a different approach.
 Because there is a long history of diverse logging frameworks and standards, OTel is designed to integrate with existing libraries rather than replace them.